Use of the TwiCs design

 This is a prospective, observational cohort study aiming to collect information on 700 patients diagnosed with mesothelioma over the next ten years.
 This will provide a much-needed picture of the natural history of the disease, as well as symptom course and outcomes.
-The study is currently recruiting in Bristol and Oxford, with eight further sites in set-up across the UK.
+The study is sites across the UK.
 ASSESS-meso is funded by the Avon Mesothelioma Foundation.
-Within ASSESS-meso, we have designed TILT – a Trial of Intra-pleural bacteriaL immunoTherapy, using the TwiC methodology.
+Within ASSESS-meso, we have designed TILT – a Trial of Intra-pleural bacteriaL immunoTherapy, using the TwiC approach.
 This is an NIHR-funded feasibility study of a novel treatment, with embedded qualitative interviews to explore participants' experiences.
-We are aiming to open to recruitment in October 2017.
-For any information on either study, please Anna Bibby.
+Recruitment opened 2017.
+For information on either study, please Anna Bibby.

 The COVIDENCE UK Research Study was developed in response to the outbreak of coronavirus disease (COVID-19).
 This study uses the TwiCs design approach.
 This study was launched in 2020 and has already recruited a 'population based cohort of 25,000+ adults.
 This is providing a platform for multiple trials of interventions to prevent COVID related disease and improve health in the UK including the first COVIDENCE trial 'CORONAVIT' launched in October 2020.